404GamerNotFound/system-update-and-cleanup-bash-script/README.md

 ## Troubleshooting

-The scripts logs all their actions to `/var/log/system_update_and_cleanup.log`, so you can review what the script did at any time by examining this file.
+The scripts logs all their actions to `/var/log/system_update.log` and `/var/log/system_cleanup.log`, so you can review what the script did at any time by examining this file.

 As soon as upgrades have been detected for your system, an email is sent to the address you'll choose during the install process

-If the script does not execute as expected, check this log file for any error messages or warnings.
+If the scripts do not execute as expected, check those log files for any error messages or warnings.

 ## License

-This script is shared under the MIT License.
+This scripts suite is shared under the MIT License.

 ## Authors